-Thank you for your interest in our ACGME accredited 3-year Cardiovascular Disease Fellowship Program at Baystate Medical Center, regional campus of the University of Massachusetts Medical School.
+Thank you for your interest in our ACGME accredited 3-year Cardiovascular Disease Fellowship Program at UMass Chan Medical School-Baystate.
 We currently offer 4 positions per year for a total of 12 fellows.
 The program provides an academically and clinically rigorous training program in general cardiology as well as advanced training in clinical cardiology subspecialties and cardiovascular research.
 The curriculum is designed to provide a broad clinical exposure in acute and chronic cardiovascular care occurring in the inpatient and outpatient settings, as well as extensive experience in non-invasive and invasive cardiac procedures.

 All fellow trainees selected for the Cardiovascular Diseases Fellowship Training Program are required to have completed an accredited three year residency program in internal medicine.
 Fellowship trainees are selected through the NRMP (National Resident Matching Program).

 - Number of hospital beds: 716